markshannon/pep622-critique/README.md

         label = key.replace('_', ' ').title()
 ```

 This is highly confusing.
-The use of walrus operator with a sequence match makes the order of evaluation hard to follow.
+The use of the walrus operator with a sequence match makes the order of evaluation hard to follow.
 The test `if v` after `v` is assigned is confusing in a `match` statement which, one would expect, does assignment only when a match occurs.
 This means that if `value` has a length of one, then `[]` is assigned to `v`, even though the the first case does not match.

 It shouldn't be this complicated.

 Also note:
 The match version has different semantics.
-This has been pointed out to the PEP's authors but they seem unwilling to either update the example or state in the PEP that the semantics are different.
+This has been pointed out to the PEP's authors but they have so far declined to either update the example or state in the PEP that the semantics are different.
 If the exact semantics are to be retained, then the PEP 626 example should read

 ```